jisaacks/GitGutter/README.md

 👉 You will need to figure out the names of the regions to protect.

-👉 You can still open the diff popup via key binding or command pallet.
+👉 You can still open the diff popup via key binding or Command Palette.

 #### Untracked Files